 Our programs have two instructors accompanying the group for the duration of the program.
 Adventure activities are typically provided by specialist operators with their own guides.
 We ensure that ratios of instructors to students for these activities comply with outdoor industry best practices.

-We require all students to have a comprehensive medical/travel insurance policy to cover them in the unlikely event that they need medical attention.
+Pacific Discovery has an umbrella medical and political evacuation insurance policy with TravelGuard for all group members.
+We require all students to have a comprehensive medical/travel insurance policy to cover them in the unlikely event that they need medical attention while abroad.
 If anyone on a program gets sick, there are good medical facilities and doctors in most towns and cities.
-We have a comprehensive safety plan in place.
+Our instructors also have access to 24/7 medical advice through TravelGuard.
+We have a comprehensive safety plan in place for each program.
 Our program instructors carry a cellphone and have contact information for medical evacuation and medical facilities, as well as students' travel insurance details, on them at all times.
 Our program instructors and entire team work with students to ensure their health needs are met.

 Around 80% of participants come on our programs purely for the experience.
 There is no compulsion to take classes, though they are offered as an optional addition to the program to enhances the learning experience.